B4PzwL3YVGa6/sparrowdo/README.md

 Under the hood core dsl ends up in "calling"(*) a [sparrow plugins](https://github.com/melezhik/sparrow#sparrow-plugins) with parameters.

-(*) Not that accurate.
+(\*) Not that accurate.
 Technically speaking core-dsl function just generates JSONs to **serialize** a sparrow plugins with binded parameter ( so called sparrow tasks ) and then generated JSON gets copied with the help of scp to the target host, where it's finally executed by sparrow client.

-If you want direct access to sparrow plugins API you may use a plugin DSL.
+Thus, If you want a direct access to sparrow plugins API you may use a plugin DSL.

 Examples above could be rewritten with low level API: